MarcosP7635/Moon-Ice-Project-Ehlmann-Group/README.md

 # Moon-Ice-Project-Ehlmann-Group

 Python cripts written to spatially coregister and statistically analyze different datasets from the LRO, Lunar Prospector, and M^3 missions.
+Tiff analysis - import and calculate statistics from TIFFs